 How do I know if my design is chosen?

 Our team will contact you via email if your design is chosen as a finalist to send for the judge's evaluation.

 When do I send you my high-resolution file?

 We will need a high resolution working file in the event that you are a finalist!
 In order to ensure the best quality print of your design, we will need a working file of at least 300dpi, so do not save over that or compress it in any way.
 Illustrator (.AI) format is preferred, but we can also use Photoshop (.PSD) files as long as the layers are intact and not merged together into one flat image.

-The ratings period has begun but I can't rate designs, I get taken to a registration page!
+The rating period has begun, but I can't rate designs, I get taken to a registration page!

 You must also be registered on the site in order to rate designs.
 Again, it only takes a few seconds, and once you are registered you won't have to do it again.